Travel | ||||||

 We hadn’t sailed with Princess before, but the line’s reputation for excellent service and well-organized excursions proved to be right on target.
 Our waitress at dinner was very efficient: she’d advise us on what to have -- and occasionally on what to avoid.
 Although there were two dinner seatings (Princess has since instituted Anytime Dining to allow freer choices), there were enough alternatives -- an Italian restaurant, a steakhouse and a casual bistro -- that it was never a problem and we could dine when we wanted.

+Sea-Worthy Tips A smaller vessel is ideal for a port-intensive itinerary, making accessible those places that can’t accommodate the behemoths, and often eliminating the need to board tenders to reach the dock.
+A larger ship is fine for trips that include more days at sea, when onboard entertainment is important.
+For exciting views approaching and leaving shore, book a cabin on the port side if possible -- that’s the side of the ship usually facing the dock.
 The more research you do ahead of time, the better off you’ll be when deciding what to see and whether to take a shore excursion.
 Everyone knows whether or not they want to visit Pompeii, but places like Corsica’s Prunelli Gorges are gems you might not want to miss, so read up on them beforehand.
-Since excursions cost extra, your research will pay off.
+Since excursions cost extra, your research will pay off. |